d9911/TextAnalyzerArchive/README.md

 2. Verify `theme.js` is loaded correctly
 3. Ensure `data-theme` attribute is set on `<html>` element
 4. Check if localStorage is available
+5. Use `quick-test.html` to isolate the issue

 ### Languages Not Loading
 1. Verify all JSON files exist in `src/i18n/`
 2. Check network tab for failed requests
 3. Ensure `base.json` is loaded first
 4. Verify `extends` property in language files
+5. Use "Test JSON Loading" on test page

 ### Glass Effect Not Working
 1. Check if browser supports `backdrop-filter`
 2. Verify CSS variables are defined
 3. Ensure `data-theme` attribute is set correctly

+### Application Not Working
+1. Open `test.html` for comprehensive debugging
+2. Check the debug log for real-time information
+3. Use "Show Debug Info" to see system status
+4. Verify all required files are accessible
+5. Check browser console for detailed error messages

 ## License